Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study

 \subsection{Stochastic differential equation mixed effects model}

-The assumption of time constant growth and elimination rates in the ordinary mixed models is usually not realistic, since growth is affected by various biological processes that are not easily accounted for. \cite{donnet2010bayesian} used a stochastic differential equation (SDE) version of the Gompertz curve to model the body weights of chicken over time.
-They found that the SDE model provided much more accurate dynamical predictions of individual weights, compared to ordinary differential equation models.
+The assumption of time constant growth and elimination rates in the ordinary mixed models is usually not realistic, since growth is affected by various biological processes that are not easily accounted for (see \citealp{donnet2010bayesian} for a motivating example).
+We therefore suggest to replace the ordinary differential equation model specified by (\ref{e:ode0}) with a SDE model such as the geometric Brownian motion,